securemindorg/ProjectHub/README.md

 - 🕒 Timestamps for tasks and notes
 - 📊 Dashboard improvements for sorting and filtering tasks

+### Known Issues
+- On first login after setup user has to refresh the page
+- Logout button in some browsers doesn't work

 Contributing
 We welcome contributions!
 Here's how you can get involved: